moxystudio/rfcs-oss/rfcs/0003-split-eslint-config.md

 # Unresolved questions

-1. Should the base configs starte with `@moxy/eslint-config-base-`, e.g.: `@moxy/eslint-config-base-node`?
+1. Should the base configs start with `@moxy/eslint-config-base-`, e.g.: `@moxy/eslint-config-base-node`?